Naim08/AiEmail/README.md

 *   Implement user authorization on database backend - Naim(completed on Sunday)
 *   Wrote Project Proposal and planned work for the week.

-## Group Members and Work Breakdown
+## Meet the Team

--   Fanyi Tang - Team Lead
+-   Fanyi Tang -  Steering the ship as the Team Lead.

--   Sanjid Dewan - Frontend
+-   Sanjid Dewan - Perfecting user experiences on the Frontend.

--   Naim Miah - Backend
+-   Naim Miah - Ensuring robust operations with Backend responsibilities.

--   Yinyin Huang - Flex
+-   Yinyin Huang - The versatile Flex member, bridging gaps wherever required.